 Research phase

-During new-spec, Agent OS prompts you to add visuals and automatically detects any files placed in the planning/visuals/
+During shape-spec, Agent OS prompts you to add visuals and automatically detects any files placed in the planning/visuals/ folder.

 It will then analyze the visuals and ask you clarifying questions based on what it "sees" in them, to help you refine the planning of this feature spec.